About Bow Health

 While training for the SEALs I’d had a purpose, a clear goal.
 After giving up that dream, I had nothing tangible to strive toward, no particular destination in mind.
 I meandered mindlessly and became complacent with myself, though I was unknowingly slipping into an abyss.

-Finally I hit my breaking point and realized I needed a change.
+Finally I had hit my breaking point and realized I needed a change.

 The first change was to start working on my physical health.
 I began exercising every day.
 No matter what the activity was — whether it was for an hour or ten minutes — I made a point to get moving every single day.